Photo by Kelly Puleio/Courtesy of The Charter Oak

-As The Charter Oak in Napa Valley turns two, AFAR talks to executive chef Katianna Hong about her culinary beginnings and how the restaurant is connecting to its community.
+As The Charter Oak in Napa Valley turns two, AFAR talks to Chef Katianna Hong about her culinary beginnings and how the restaurant is connecting to its community.

 Katianna Hong didn’t always want to be a chef.
 “When I was really little, I thought I might be a marine biologist,” she recalls; later, her childhood dreams turned toward becoming a gymnastics coach or a lawyer.
 But Hong’s parents saw their daughter’s culinary talents before she did.
 When she began looking at colleges, they took her on a campus tour of the Culinary Institute of America in Hyde Park, New York.